atomgalaxy/wg21-throw-from-noexcept/paper.md

 libraries compiled with the `ignore` or `observe` and some kind of forced-termination semantic.
-This paper acknowledges that, and recommends that implementations do not allow such foolishness, similarly to mixing `-fPIC` and non-`-fPIC` modes; or libraries compiled with a givensanitizer vs libraries that were not (some combinations work, others don't).
+This paper acknowledges that, and recommends that implementations do not allow such foolishness, similarly to mixing `-fPIC` and non-`-fPIC` modes; or libraries compiled with a given sanitizer vs libraries that were not (some combinations work, others don't).

-Ville Voutilainen suggested a separate resolution based on Bjarne's "nuclear plant use-case" [TODO CITE PAPER].
+Ville Voutilainen suggested a separate resolution based on Bjarne's "nuclear plant use-case" [@P2698R0].

 Consider the following case: